Amarthgul/HappyDungeonFriends/README.md

 --------------------------------------------------------

-Update 25 May 2021:
+Update 26 May 2021:

-Liken sphere use added, althought use produces nothing yet.
+Liken sphere can now be used to activate a shield that nullify a damage instance.

 <p align="center">
 	<img src="https://github.com/Amarthgul/HappyDungeonFriends/blob/main/Content/Screencap/c2ebJ5P.png" width="512">